datacarpentry/semester-biology/syllabus.md

 ### Course Description

-Computers are increasingly essential to the study of all aspects of biology.
-Data management skills are needed for entering data without errors, storing it in a usable way, and extracting key aspects of the data for analysis.
-Basic programming is required for everything from accessing and managing data, to statistical analysis, to modeling.
-This course will provide an introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
-Class will typically consist of short introductions or question & answer sessions, followed by hands on computing exercises.
-The course will be taught using R and SQLite, but the concepts learned will easily apply to all programming languages and database management systems.
-No background in programming or databases is required.
+An introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
+Class consists of short introductions to new concepts followed by hands on computing exercises using R and SQLite, but the concepts apply to programming languages and databases more generally.
+No background in computing is required.

 ### Prerequisite Knowledge and Skills